PedroContipelli/COP4520-HW-2/README.md

 - It is more orderly, ensuring that guests will enter in the same order they got there.

 Some disadvantages are:
-- Guests are stuck waiting in line and cannot really do anything else while waiting in the queue.
+- Guests cannot really do anything else while they are stuck waiting in the queue.

 ### Sources:
 Maurice Herlihy and Nir Shavit.
 2008.
 The Art of Multiprocessor Programming.
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA.